tribulete/Manuel_letras/canciones/joker_and_the_thief.md

 All the people that you see in the night
 Hold their dreams up to the light
 The wild beast is searching for sight
-And we are not going home
+And we, are not, going home

 **[Estribillo]**
 Can you see the joker flying over